Skip to main content

 2. Set and Organize Your Goals

-Defining your priorities, perhaps in the form of a master calendar that documents all of your assignments and the due dates of each, can also help you create an achievable roadmap.
-In that calendar, you can also block off time that you plan to read, post or study, she said.
+Defining your priorities, perhaps in the form of a master calendar that documents all of your assignments and the due dates of each, can help you create an achievable roadmap.
+In that calendar, you can block off the time you plan to read, post or study, Jenkins said.

 3. Develop and Lean on Your Support System

-Getting friends and family on your side is key to your success if you are an online student, particularly when chores and other responsibilities compete for your time.
+Getting friends and family on your side is key to being a successful college student, especially if you have work and other responsibilities competing for your time.

 "I emphasize to my students who feel like they have lost motivation the steps they can take right now.
 I tell them that when in doubt, reach out for support," she said.